Content of this article:

 Q 1: Can Clonezilla clone to a smaller drive?

 Although you can find corresponding info on its website, but the premise is to shrink the source disk first and be sure it can fit on the destination disk.

 Q 2: Can you clone hard drives of different sizes?

 For Clonezilla, cloning a large drive to a smaller drive is a little tricky.
 Therefore, you'd better use disk cloning software to clone hard drive of different size, either to larger or smaller one.

 Q 3: How long does cloning HDD to SSD take?

-The cloning process depends on how many data your source disk has and the speed of both source disk and destination disk.
+The cloning process depends on how much data your source disk has and the speed of both the source disk and destination disk.
 Thus, it might be slightly different.